Chanukah is coming! Hannukah is coming!

 Make your Challah into a Menorah

 We have to have challah but that doesn’t mean it needs to be boring!
 Make a Menorah Challah!
-Having a special challah will take a regular item and give it a super fun twist!
+Having special challah will take a regular item and give it a super fun twist!
 What a way to celebrate Shabbos Channukah.

 Sing Kabbalas Shabbos

 So I don’t know about you, but my Erev Shabbos is usually not the calmest scene.
 I usually don’t have the headspace to do a whole Kabbalas Shabbos or include my kids in my candle lighting.
-Especially in the winter it’s more of a mad dash to light and then a mad dash to finish getting dressed;) the good thing about Shabbos Chanukah is that since we light the menorah BEFORE we light Shabbos candles I am forced to be ready and calm by the time I light my Shabbos candles.
+Especially in the winter, it’s more of a mad dash to light and then a mad dash to finish getting dressed;) the good thing about Shabbos Chanukah is that since we light the menorah BEFORE we light Shabbos candles I am forced to be ready and calm by the time I light my Shabbos candles.

 With everyone dressed and gathered around, it is the perfect time to give Tzedaka (charity) with the kids and sing a whole (or part) Kabbalas Shabbos with the kids or by yourself.
 We don’t need to do real Kabbalas Shabbos – Shabbos songs that the kids now and sing in school are great too!
 It’s a beautiful thing to sit and look at all the beautiful candles in the house and sing Shabbos and Chanukah songs together.
-Maybe we should do every week….
+Maybe we should do it every week….

 Decorate your Table

-Use dreidels, coins and kid’s menorah crafts to create a Chanukah themed centerpiece.
+Use dreidels, coins, and kid’s menorah crafts to create a Chanukah themed centerpiece.
 Just take all your “extra” Chanukah stuff and put them in the center of the table for a Shabbos Chanukah tablescape.